3mcloud/falcano/examples/save.md

     Name = UnicodeAttribute()

 ```
 If the table doesn't already exist, make sure you create it before trying to insert items.
+Just comment this out if you already have a table created.

 ```python
 BaseModel.create_table(wait=True)